Usually responds within 1 day

 You can contact them directly for more information.

 "Lost Girls' Hideout" is a tiny, bright cabin with a cute covered porch in our back garden, surrounded by rhododendrons, blossoming trees, and teacup bird feeders.
 It has wifi, electicity, a portable heater, a double futon to use as a bed or sofa (as hard as futons usually are), an antique mirrored dresser, and a small farmhouse table/desk with a chair, an old rocking chair, and plenty of fairy lights.
+There is also a high loft bed up a steep ladder that you can sleep on and use the lower futon as a sofa.
 The cabin has no running water, you have to come into our house to use the kitchen and bathroom, it is about 8 meters to our back door.
 In our home, we have a bathroom downstairs with a shower, sink and toilet, and the main bathroom on our main floor.
 You are welcome to use our laundry facilities, and our kitchen.
 We try to keep a good stock of all the breakfast and lunch foods that you may need to prepare for yourself, and you are welcome to share our simple omnivorous family meals in the evening with us if you wish, sometimes take out, sometimes leftovers, or you can prepare your own if you have special dietary requirements.
 You can use our yoga mats and can borrow our bicycles, and use our guitars and piano if you are musically inclined.

 The futon/sofa is a double, so technically two people can share it, but the cabin is very tiny, less than 100 square feet (about 9 square meters), so it would be very tight to have a couple stay in it as you would be stepping on each other's toes alot of the time.